Resource Allocation: Definition & Tips

 With a defined scope of work, a documented plan, and a clear picture of available resources, you have all the ingredients you need to start allocating resources effectively.

 What is resource allocation, and how does it work?

-Let’s imagine you’re managing a content creation project.
+Imagine you’re managing a content creation project.
 You need to know who’s available (resources) to do the writing, editing, and design work (tasks) required to get the job done on time and budget.
 That’s resource allocation in a nutshell.

-Top 8 resource allocation tips for managers
+Top 9 resource allocation tips for project managers

 1. Get to know your resources